 In this sense, there’s no such thing as a ‘DevOps tool’, just tools that can be used within a DevOps organisation for DevOps processes – it’s how you use them that really counts.

 So when defining DevOps, don’t fall into the trap of simply reeling off a list of tools.
-DevOps is far more about people, organisation and process, and while it’s very reliant on IaaS and IaC technologies, many of the tools utilised by DevOps teams are more or less incidental.
+DevOps is far more about people, organisation and process, and while it’s very reliant on IaaS and IaC technologies, many of the DevOps tools are more or less incidental.

 And finally: a reminder that DevOps works